 Science advisors Mike Dempsey and Jane Eert visited Paulatuk 3-9 April.
 Met with R/Sgt Ryan Green on 3 April at hotel and laid out plans for training and 2 day trips along the eastern shore of Darnley Bay.

 On 5 April, 4 Rangers and 2 DFO science advisors travelled across the sea ice to the southern portion of the ANMPA along the SE coast of the Parry peninsula.
 6 CTD stations with snow surveys were done in the ANMPA.
 Data collected at these stations support local winter monitoring efforts in the ANMPA by Karen Dumnall and Darcy McNicoll from DFO’s Freshwater Institute.
-2 weeks previously, the 2 most southerly locations were done by the 2 biologists from DFO Winnipeg and 3 men from Paulatuk using DFO CROW equipment.
-One of the men, Nelson Ruben had been trained by CROW in 2018 and took part in 2019 CROW.
+2 weeks previously, the 2 most southerly locations were done by the 2 biologists from DFO Winnipeg and 3 residents of Paulatuk using DFO CROW equipment.
+One of the residents, Nelson Ruben, had been trained by CROW in 2018 and took part in 2019 CROW.

 On 7 April, a second day trip was made to the Clapperton Island area east of the Parry Peninsula.
 After surveying ice conditions , 2 stations used by the CBS-MEA study in summer from the F/V Frosti were chosen.
-At these stations a

-10’ x 12’ McPherson tent was erected above the hole in the ice at the site.
+At these stations, after drilling a hole in the sea-ice, a a 9’ x 9’ Clam insulated ice fishing tent was erected above the hole.
 CTD casts and snow and ice measurements were made at each station.
 In addition, 6 casts were made for water sampling.
-Water was sampled for DIC (dissolved organic carbon – CO2 in solution), salinity, nutrients and O18 at near surface, mid water and near bottom depths.
-The method of collecting samples in beer bottles with crimp bottle caps and using preservative in powder was trialled the previous year with the Paulatuk Rangers.
-The Rangers trained in the use of the CTD and sampling gear.
-The skills learned have provided a basis for continuing monitoring for co-mangement of the ANMPA by DFO, Fisheries Joint Management Committee and the Paulatuk HTC.
+Water was sampled for DIC (dissolved organic carbon – CO2 in solution), alkalinity, salinity, nutrients and O18 at near surface, mid water and near bottom depths.
+The unique method of collecting DIC samples in beer bottles with crimp bottle caps and using preservative in powder form was used again after successful trials of this method the previous year with the Paulatuk Rangers.
+The Rangers were trained in the use of the CTD and sampling gear.
+The skills learned have provided a basis for continuing monitoring for co-management of the ANMPA by DFO, Fisheries Joint Management Committee and the Paulatuk HTC.
 Further monitoring will be contracted locally by these agencies.
-The data here is also used with the CBS- MEA studies in Darnley bay from F/V Frosti.
+The data here complement the summer CBS- MEA studies in Darnley Bay from F/V Frosti.